wilsonliaows/docs/connectors/salesforce.md

 # Salesforce

-## Connector information

-### API version
+## API version
 The Salesforce connector uses [Salesforce REST API](https://developer.salesforce.com/page/REST_API).

-### Supported editions and versions
+## Supported editions and versions
 The Salesforce connector works with all Salesforce cloud instances.

 ## How to connect to Salesforce on Workato

-### Salesforce connection
-The Salesforce connector uses basic authentication to authenticate with Salesforce.
+The Salesforce connector uses OAuth2 authentication to authenticate with Salesforce.

 ![Configured Salesforce connection](/assets/images/salesforce-docs/salesforce-new-connection.PNG)
+*Configured Salesforce connection*

-* **Connection name**
+- **Connection name**

 Give this Salesforce connection a unique name that identifies which Salesforce instance it is connected to.

-* **Sandbox**
+- **Sandbox**

 To connect to a Salesforce Sandbox instance, simply use the login credentials for your sandbox account and select "yes" on this field.

-* **Enable restricted IP**
+- **Enable restricted IP**

 Relevant for organizations with IP whitelisting.
 Select *yes* to have all requests from Workato originate from a consistent, known IP address.

 Once you have filled up the above fields, click on connect a Salesforce connection pop-up will show up, allowing you to either chose an account that has been saved in your browser, or provide new login credentials. ![SF authentication](/assets/images/salesforce-docs/salesforce-authentication.PNG)

-* **Username**
+- **Username**

 Username to connect to Salesforce.

-* **Password**
+- **Password**

 Password to connect to Salesforce.

 ### Roles and permissions required to connect
 Salesforce users who can login to Salesforce can connect to Salesforce from Workato.
 The user will have the same [permissions](https://help.salesforce.com/articleView?id=admin_userperms.htm&language=en_US&type=0) on Workato as in Salesforce, and will be able to read and write to the same projects and issues.